drakkan/sftpgo/README.md

 You can explore all supported features and configuration options at [docs.sftpgo.com](https://docs.sftpgo.com/).

-In the top-left corner of the documentation site, you can select the version you're using.
+You can select the version you're using from the top-left corner of the documentation site.
-If you're using the open-source edition, do not select the "Enterprise" docs, as they describe features only available in the licensed version or our SaaS offerings.
+If you're using the open-source edition, please make sure to switch to the corresponding documentation.
+The "Enterprise" docs, shown by default, include features that may only be available in the licensed edition or our SaaS offerings.

 ## Internationalization